forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 ## 3) Customizing Your Site

-Now that we've setup a basic working site with a theme, you'll probably want to personalize it.
+Now that we've set up a basic working site with a theme, you'll probably want to personalize it.

-First we'll customize the homepage.
+First, we'll customize the homepage.
 Open up `hugo/content/_index.md` and update `title` and `description` to be more personal.
 E.g,

 * `title: "Ananke: a Hugo Theme"` => `title: "My Cool Boilerplate Site"`
 * `description: "The last theme you'll ever need.
 Maybe."` => `description: "The first theme I've ever used.
 Maybe."`